Product Hunt Launch: All Things Explained

 How Does Product Hunt Work?

 In essence, Product Hunt is a place where creators, investors, early adopters, and those passionate about pushing the boundaries of innovation and technology meet.
+It's a popular MVP tool and channel for promoting product after launch as well.
 Generally, a Product Hunt launch goes like this:

 1. Product Submission on Product Hunt